yotorng/bookish-rhizome/content/The Library/Empire of AI Dreams and Nightmares in Sam Altman's OpenAI.md

 - advance international labour norms and laws - give data labelers guaranteed wage minimums and humane working conditions
 - shore up labour rights, guarantee access to dignified economic opportunities across all sectors and industries
 - Fund renewed diversity in AI research
-- resist narratives that OpenAI and the AI have told us to hide the mounting social and enviornmental costs of this technology behind an elusive vision of progress.
+- resist narratives that OpenAI and the AI have told us to hide the mounting social and environmental costs of this technology behind an elusive vision of progress.

 #